Euroscepticism: Sweden

+At least until the mid-1980s, the Swedish Social Democrats were largely hostile to the European integration.
+In the mid-1970s, the Swedish Prime Minister Olof Palme opposed the European integration, criticizing the European communities for being based on four "Cs": He called them "conservative" and "capitalist", seeing it as bad for the labor, "clerical" for being dominated by the Christian democrats, and "colonialist" for helping to "restore French and Belgian control in Africa".

 The Left Party of Sweden is against accession to the eurozone and previously wanted Sweden to leave the European Union until 2019.
 The new party program, adapted in 2024, is highly EU-critical but states that an EU-withdrawal is only a "last option".
 Their youth organization Young Left is still campaigning for Sweden to leave the EU.

-The nationalist and right-wing populist party Sweden Democrats (SD) support closer political, economic and military cooperation with neighboring Nordic and certain Northern European countries, but strongly oppose further EU integration and further transfers of Swedish sovereignty to the EU as a whole.
+The nationalist and right-wing populist party Sweden Democrats (SD) supports closer political, economic and military cooperation with neighbouring Nordic and certain Northern European countries, but strongly oppose further EU integration and further transfers of Swedish sovereignty to the EU as a whole.
 The party is also against Swedish accession to the eurozone, the creation of a combined EU military budget and want to renegotiate Swedish membership of the Schengen Agreement.
 The SD also want a constitutional amendment to require that all EU treaties must be voted on by the Swedish public first and that if the EU cannot be reformed and assumes more power at the expense of national sovereignty Sweden must exit the bloc.

 The June List, a Eurosceptic list consisting of members from both the political right and left won three seats in the 2004 Elections to the European Parliament and sat in the EU-critical IND/DEM group in the European Parliament.
 The movement Folkrörelsen Nej till EU favours a withdrawal from the EU.

 Around 75% of the Riksdag members represent parties that officially supports the Sweden membership.

 In the European Parliament election, 2014, the Sweden Democrats gained 2 seats with 9.7% of the vote, up 6.4%, and the Left Party took one seat with 6.3% of the vote.

 In the European Parliament election, 2019, the Sweden Democrats increased from 2 to 3 seats with 15.3% of the vote, up from 9.7%, and the Left Party retained its one seat with 6.8% of the vote.

 In winter 2019–2020, in connection with the request from "poor" member countries of much higher membership fees for "rich" member countries, for the reason of keeping support levels so "poor" countries would not suffer from Brexit, where a "rich" country left the union in part due to high membership fees, a media and social media debate for a "Swexit" increased.
 This was still rejected by parties representing a majority of the parliament, with the COVID-19 pandemic quickly taking over the debate.